PacktPublishing/Architecting-High-Performance-Embedded-Systems/Chapter05/README.md

 [oscilloscope-software project](src/oscilloscope-software) contains the Vitis C language software project for the digital oscilloscope we worked through in Chapter 5.

-[set_drive_letter.bat] (set_drive_letter.bat) assigns drive letter Z: to the directory of the oscilloscope-fpga project.
+[set_drive_letter.bat] (src/set_drive_letter.bat) assigns drive letter Z: to the directory of the oscilloscope-fpga project.
 This is necessary to avoid exceeding the 260 character path limit enforced by Vivado.
 You will need to modify *set_drive_letter.bat* if you clone the repository to a location other than *C:\Projects*